A whole-systems approach to sustainability hubs that are also open source can provide a pathway to sustainable and better living for everyone.

 Fernando Remolina (Industrial Engineer specializing in Project Management) and Lin Xu (Mechanical Engineering Student) also continued with their 14th week of work on the Vermiculture Bathroom development.
 This week’s focus, as shown here, was researching alternative gravity-assisted ways to make the dumping process easier.

 Dean Scholz (Architectural Designer) continued helping us create quality Cob Village (Pod 3) renders.
 Here is update 63 of Dean’s work.
-This weeks’ focus was working on the loft and cutaway views of the Southeast wing looking North, as you can see here:
+This weeks’ focus was working on the loft and cutaway views of the Southeast wing looking North following a whole-systems approach to sustainability hubs, as you can see here:

 Hamilton Mateca (AutoCAD and Revit Drafter and Designer) also finished his 37th week helping with the Compressed Earth Block Village (Pod 4) design and render details.
 This week’s focus was more updates to the brick patterns and test rendering a room, and two perspectives for the rooftop patio area.